Parametric/Bindery/README.md

 Assumptions
 -----------
 * A view model is a binding source, an object of any type.
 Full binding functionality requires a view model to properly implement `System.ComponentModel.INotifyPropertyChanged`.
 * A target is a binding target, an object of any type.
-Targets only support limited binding functionality.
+A target only supports a limited set of binding functionality.
-* A control is target that implements `System.Windows.Forms.IBindableComponent`.
-Controls support the full range of binding functionality.
+* A control is a target that implements `System.Windows.Forms.IBindableComponent`.
+A control supports the full range of binding functionality.
 * A command is an object that implements `System.Windows.Input.ICommand`.

 Code Examples